Animal Control Officer Code of Ethics

 enforcement and animal care & control field.
 There is NO OTHER TRAINING AVAILABLE anywhere that will prepare

 anyone as fully as the TAACO TFA course.
-TAACO now has a 95% hire rate if its TFA grads, that continue on in the application process.
+TAACO now has a 95% hire rate of its TFA grads, that continue on in the application process.

-two state certifications and 14 certificates of completion in pertinent areas of the animal care and control field.
-The TFA is 130 hours
+state certifications and 14 certificates of completion in pertinent areas of the animal care and control field.
+The TFA is 130 hours (4 weeks,

-(4 weeks, Mon-Thr) in length.
+Mon-Thr) in length.
 The TFA affords the most in-depth training offered anywhere.
-Since opening in July 2005, we have had
+Since opening in July 2005, we have had approximately 350 TFA

-Basic Humane Law Enforcement, Court Room Procedures, Police–First Responder Radio & Emergency procedures, Citation & Report Writing,
+Humane Law Enforcement, Court Room Procedures, Police–First Responder Radio & Emergency procedures, Citation & Report Writing, Violator

-Violator Contacts-Verbal Judo, Small and Large Animal Anatomy, Animal Care Technician (Parasitology, Pharmacology, Common Diseases Recognition
+Contacts-Verbal Judo, Small and Large Animal Anatomy, Animal Care Technician (Parasitology, Pharmacology, Common Diseases Recognition &

-& Treatments, Animal First Aid) Certified Euthanasia Technician, Chemical Capture & Restraint, Advanced Animal Cruelty Investigations,
+Treatments, Animal First Aid) Certified Euthanasia Technician, Chemical Capture & Restraint, Advanced Animal Cruelty Investigations, Animals

 Upon completion, the TFA graduate has four avenues to gainful immediate employment.
 Those are either as an ANIMAL